 The River Runner with sure solid arms begins to scoot hand and hand along the rope.
-The pod and it’s contents registering in his legs, made lightweight and durable…. as a Runner must be sure of his pod as he is the river is deadly.
-His arms relaxed and deliberate, making slow grasps, keeping the pod steady as possible.
-He knows all his strength must be saved for the first few falls and the narrow area between a series of rocks.
-Death is always a looming force, yet this moment makes it all worth it, when the crowd screams and cheers and all eyes are on this simple mineral digger turned River Runner.
+The pod and it’s contents registering in his legs, made lightweight and durable…. a Runner must be sure of his pod as he is the river is deadly.
+His arms made deliberate and slow grasps, keeping the pod steady as possible.
+He knows all his strength must be saved for the first few water falls and the narrow area between a series of rocks.
+Death is always a looming force, yet this moment makes it all worth it, when the crowd screams and cheers, all eyes are on this simple mineral digger turned River Runner.

 Trained by Old Thom, the original River Runner, who made hundreds of runs in his good years, this Runner was on his twelfth trip and the pride of it still wells inside him.
 His pod was found high in a great northern tree five years ago.
 He knows it’s strengths, he knows it’s weight and its curves.
 Half of his pay is lined into his clothing, for the delights of Drink and festivities waiting for him in the Port City.
 He is the master of the river and ceremony.